riyazrabbani/riyazrabbani/README.md

-# Hi, Great to meet you!
+# Hi, great to meet you!
 I'm Riyaz, and I enjoy programming  💻 <br>
 Currently a Senior studying CS <br>
 <br>